Which Rewards Programs Let You Pool Points and Miles With Others for Free? Which Rewards Programs Let You Pool Points and Miles With Others for Free?

 “Primary member's spouse, children, parents, and spouse's parents. “

-There is an initial fee of 1,000 miles to set up the Family Club account, and an additional 1,000 miles for every family member you bring on.
-JAL charges 1,000 miles every five years as a renewal fee, but there is no annual membership fee.
+There is an initial fee of 1,000 miles to set up the Family Club account as well as an additional 1,000 miles for every family member you bring on.
+Although JAL does not charge an annual membership fee, they do charge 1,000 miles every five years as a renewal fee.

 JetBlue TrueBlue